iAbhishek91/learn-terraform/docs/00-tf-commands.md

 # list all the workspace, and also the current one in use
 tf workspace list

-# create a new workspace
+# create a new workspace and switch to the workspace
 tf workspace new my-workspace

 # delete a workspace